 Renters’ Rights Act phase one: A practical guide for landlords

-Phase one of the Renters’ Rights Act comes into force on 1 May 2026, introducing the most significant changes to the private rented sector in England in decades.
+Phase one of the Renters’ Rights Act introduces some of the most significant changes to the private rented sector in England in decades.

 These reforms are not minor updates.
 They represent a fundamental shift in how tenancies are structured, managed, and ended.